jcaip/jcaip.github.io/about.md

 Hi!
 I'm Jesse Cai and I'm originally from the Bay Area, where I graduated from Amador Valley in 2015.

 This is my website, where I'll be putting up class notes, personal projects, and pretty much anything else that I find interesting.
-I'm now a sophomore at UCLA pursuing a B.S. in Computer Science and Engineering.
+I'm now a sophomore at UCLA pursuing a B.S. in Computer Science.
-I'm primarily interested in the fields of natrual language processing, artificial intelligence, and the scalability of software systems, but I find pretty much any bit of computer science fascinating.
+I'm primarily interested in the fields of deep learning, natrual language processing, artificial intelligence, and the scalability web systems, but I find pretty much any bit of computer science fascinating.

 ### More Information